 If an iron condor strategy exists in the account, the margin requirement will be the short put strike - the long put strike.

 10 SPY Dec13 160P

 The margin requirement is determined by taking the strike of the short put (170) and subtracting the strike of the long put (160)

 170-160 = 10

 Take the difference and multiply by the number of contracts (10) and the multiplier (100)

 10*10*100 = 10,000

-In order for an iron condor to be recognized under the spread rules the distance between the puts and calls must be equal.
+In order for an iron condor to be recognized under exchange rules, the options must all be on the same underlying instrument and have the same expiration date, have different strike prices and the strike distance between the puts and the calls must be equal.
 If the distance between the puts and calls is different the position will be margined as two separate spreads with two separate margin requirements.

 *Please note that Interactive Brokers utilizes option margin optimization software to try to create the minimum margin requirement.
 However, due to the system requirements required to determine the optimal solution, we cannot always guarantee the optimal combination in all cases.
 It is possible that given the option positions in the account, the iron condor you are trying to create will not be recognized as such.

 There are many different formulas used to calculate the margin requirement on options.
 Which formula is used will depend on the option type or strategy determined by the system.
 There are a significant number of detailed formulas that are applied to various strategies.
 To find this information go to the IB home page at www.interactivebrokers.com.
 Go to the Trading menu and click on Margin.
 From the Margin Requirements page, click on the Options tab.
 There is a table on this page which will list all possible strategies, and the various formulas used to calculate margin on each.